acsl-technion/hyperturtle/readme.md

 8. (Optional) Install Kata Containers in L1.

-9. Build Hyperupcall programs on L1 (TODO: add hyperupcall programs to repository).
+9. Build Hyperupcall programs on L1.
+In `hyperupcalls/hyperupcall.h`, change the value of `NETDEV_INDEX` such that it'll reference the i'th network device connected to L0 (can see the numbering via `lspci`).

-10. Start L2 VM (either via QEMU or Kata Containers).
+11. Start L2 VM (either via QEMU or Kata Containers).
 The Dockerfiles for the containers used in the paper are available [here](containers).
+For optimal performance, pin L1-vCPUs to L0-pCPUs and pin L2-vCPUs to L1-vCPUs.
-TODO: add guide to start a Kata Container with a directly assigned virtual device
+TODO: add guide to start a Kata Container with a directly assigned virtual device.

 ## Evaluation
 For the network benchmarks, a second identical machine is connected via 100 gigabit ethernet back-to-back as described in the paper.